Saints Coastal Regatta

 The University of St Andrews Boat Club, in partnership with Saints Sport, is delighted to announce the return of the Saints Coastal Regatta for 2026!

 This year’s event will feature both beach sprints and coastal endurance racing, open to all boat classes.
 Competitors can look forward to side-by-side racing in a unique format, promising fast-paced and thrilling competition on the water.
+Whether you’re an experienced coastal rower or trying it for the first time, the regatta is designed to be inclusive and welcoming to all skill levels.

 Dates: